The-Voices-of-Children/voices-org/voices-site/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run start:{lang_id}` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Deploying

+Run `npm run build-deploy` to deploy the application to firebase.
+It will build app for all locales and deploy in to firebase.

 ## Code scaffolding